topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 <br/><br/>

-## 3.4 Composition of TOPST D3-G SDK
+## 3.4 Composition of D3-G SDK
 The following are the components of the Yocto Project we have configured.
-Figure 3.1 shows composition of TOSPT D3-G SDK.
+Figure 3.1 shows composition of D3-G SDK.

-**Table 3.1 Composition of TOPST SDK:**
+**Table 3.1 Composition of D3-G SDK:**
 <table border="1" cellspacing="0" cellpadding="5">
   <colgroup>
     <col style="width: 10%">